programminghistorian/ph-submissions/lessons/geospatial-data-analysis.md

 [^6]: While this library could be used to read shapefiles, we use RGDAL becuase it has some difficulty with IPUMS historical census data.

-[^7] For details on ggmap see the [ggmap overview](http://stat405.had.co.nz/ggmap.pdf).
+[^7] For details on ggmap and and integration with Google Maps or other maps services see the [ggmap overview](http://stat405.had.co.nz/ggmap.pdf).
 For another broader disscusions on google map making that utilizes a few of the librarys in this tutorial see [R and Google Map Making](https://rpubs.com/nickbearman/r-google-map-making)